 The Study of Drinking and Marital Satisfaction

-The investigators studied a nationally representative sample of couples in the U.S. over age age 50.
-A total of 2,767 couples participated in the long-term study.
+The researchers studied a national sample of couples in the US over age age 50.
+A total of 2,767 couples were in the long-term study.
 Their marriages were an average of 33 years at baseline.
 It was their first marriage for about two-thirds of the couples.

-For ten years, researchers had face to face interviews with all participants.
+For ten years, researchers had face to face interviews with all spouses.
 The total was 5,534 individual spouses.
-The investigators collected detailed information about drinking.
+The researchers collected detailed facts about drinking.
 Did the person drink alcohol?
 If so, exactly how much and how often?

 They also collected data on quality of marriage.
 For example, was their spouse too demanding?
 Too critical?
 Irritating?
 Reliable when they needed help?

 Their marital satisfaction was the highest if both spouses drank.
 It was lower if they both abstained from alcohol.
 And it was the lowest if only one spouse drank.

 Whether the spouse drank was much more important than how much they drank.